 The Robert Long HouseBaltimore

-Oldest existing residence in Baltimore (1765), is the headquarters of the Society for the Preservation of Federal Hill and Fells Point. - The painstakingly restored building originally served merchant Robert Long as both house and business office.
+Oldest existing residence in Baltimore (1765), is the headquarters of the Society for the Preservation of Federal Hill and Fells Point.
+The painstakingly restored building originally served merchant Robert Long as both house and business office.
+Today you can tour the first floor parlors.
+Furnishings carefully documented as to their appropriate use in the Colonial Period were the U.S. bicentennial project of the Maryland State Society of the Daughters of the American Revolution.
+The gardens have been restored to accurately portray gardens during America’s Colonial Period.

 Maryland Zoo at BaltimoreBaltimore